 Gabapentin is a prescription drug most commonly used to treat seizures and postherpetic neuralgia (pain from nerve damage caused by shingles).

-It also prescribed by psychiatrists to treat anxiety.
+It is also prescribed by psychiatrists to treat anxiety.

 Gabapentin is taken orally, as a capsule, and it is available under the brand name Neurontin.
 Before choosing gabapentin as a medication option, it’s helpful to understand more about the drug, including how it actually affects sleep and sleep quality.

 Because of its name, many think gabapentin works by interacting with GABA (gamma-Aminobutyric acid) receptors in the central nervous system, as many other sedative-type medications do.
 This is not the case.

 It’s not fully understood how gabapentin works, although there are indications it affects calcium levels to treat different disorders.